opendistro-for-elasticsearch/k-NN/PerformanceTuning.md

  ```
     Having replication set to 0, will avoid duplicate construction of graphs in
     both primary and replicas.
 When we enable replicas after the indexing, the
     serialized graphs are directly copied.
+Having no replicas means that losing
+    a node(s) may incur data loss, so it is important that the data lives elsewhere
+    so that this initial load can be retried in case of an issue.
  ```
 More details [here](https://www.elastic.co/guide/en/elasticsearch/reference/master/tune-for-indexing-speed.html#_disable_replicas_for_initial_loads)